juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 };
 {% endhighlight %}

 The todos are shown in the FlatList component.
 We have to add listener for all todo items.
 The listener will fetch todos from the database and save those to the react state called todos.
 Todos are saved as an array of JSON objects.
+The benefit with Firebase realtime database is that whenever items are added, edited or deleted we will get new result back as a snapshot.

 {% highlight javascript %}
   // Fetch todos